 Definition of Star Topology

 Star Topology is the network architecture in which each device has a dedicated point-to-point link only to the central controller known as a hub.
-There is no direct link exists between the devices.
+There is no direct link exists among the devices.
 It is dissimilar to mesh topology which allows direct traffic between the devices.
 In Star topology, the controller plays an important role and act as a mediator.
 When a device wants to send data to another, it first sends data to the controller which then relays the data to other connected devices.

 Star topology needs only one link and I/O port to connect a device to another.
 That is the reason it is easy to install and reconfigure.
 The addition, deletion, replacement of the devices involves only one connection that is between that device and the hub.
 The cabling requirements are less in the star topology, but it is greater when we compare it with other topologies such as tree, ring and bus.